Testato/TeraTerm/TTXSamples/trunk/TTXttyrec/ReadMe.txt

   The gettimeofday API is built with the full scratch because Windows API does not have this function.

 Bug:
-  * Not support the serial connection.
   * A user can only record.
 Can not replay the recording data by using Tera Term.

 ToDo:
-  * Support for the serial connection.
   * Support for replaying the recording data.